bogdan-szabo-sociomantic/ocean-1/README.rst

   function has the unresonable limitation of always appending instead of respecting the current seek position and thus not properly simulating a file

+``ocean.core.DeepCopy``
+  ``DeepCopy`` has been updated to cover a much broader range of types: structs, classes, static and dynamic arrays (including ``void[]`` arrays), atomic types and enums.
+It will however reject types that cannot effectively be deep-copied, such as unions or pointers.
+Associative arrays currently remain unsupported.

 v1.12 (2014-04-01)
 ------------------